mauroc/signalk-oauth-node/README.md

 * _clientID and clientSecret_: Obtain these by logging into your sQuidd.io account and clicking on the boat's link in the Dashboard to access the boat's profile (create a boat if you have not done it yet).
 Then edit your boat's profile and go to the APIs tab.
 More info in the [FAQs](http://squidd.io/faq).
 * _localStorage_: The MongoDB database uri (e.g. MongoDB://localhost/test) if you intend to use a local version of MongoDB to store user's credentials.
 If you use a cloud version (e.g. Mongolab), you can enter the service url.
 On Mongolab, it will look something like this: 'url' : 'mongodb://mymongodb:mymongodb123@ds041404.mongolab.com:41404/squiddio_test'
 * _authServer....profileURL_: The authentication endpoints on sQuiddio.
 Leave the default values as indicated above.
 * _callbackURL_: The value above works in most cases.
 If not, replace localhost:3000 with whatever host name and port you use for your authenticated SignalK.
-For instance, if you run SignalK on a headless server on your boat's LAN, you can enter the LAN address followed by port number, e.g. 192.168.1.55:3000.
+For instance, if you run SignalK Oauth on a headless server on your boat's LAN, you can enter the LAN address followed by port number, e.g. 192.168.1.55:3000.
 In this case you also need to update the default callback url in your boat profile, APIs tab.
 * _sessionDuration_: The expiration time in seconds of the session cookie.
 * By default _anyone with a sQuiddio account can access the server_.
 Add the following option to your settings file to restrict access to only members of your sQuiddio's [follow list](http://squidd.io/faq#follow_list):
 ````